yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Realm

 A **Realm** is a general term for a related collection of regions, potentially encompassing hundreds of places for the player characters to visit and interact with.
-Each region is defined by its terrain, as well as the culture of its people, their ambitions, their resources, and the Factions that rule them.

 ### Materials Required